QuizandSurveyMaster/quiz_master_next/readme.txt

 = 11.2.1 (July 14, 2026) =
 * Feature: Added an option to display the latest result in the Limited Entry Attempts feature.
 * Bug: Fixed a JavaScript bug affecting the answer limit for Multiple Choice question types.
-* Patch: Improved API request validation to address an issue related to question_title.
+* Patch: Improved API request validation for the question_title parameter.
 * Enhancement: Improved Answer Editor filters and Results Answer attributes.

 = 11.2.0 (June 29, 2026) =